 For a busy cook, caramelized onions pose a conundrum.
 We love the rich, deeply savory flavor they add to everything from creamy pastas to burgers, but caramelizing onions — truly caramelizing them — requires more time than many of us have for your average weeknight recipe.
-I have a two part solution: First, make a huge batch and freeze most of it to have on-hand for future meals.
-Second, get out your slow cooker.
+Luckily, I have a solution: Get out your slow cooker and make a huge batch (you can freeze most of it to have on hand for future meals!).

-The traditional way to cook caramelized onions is to cook them ever-so-slowly on the stove top over low heat until their sugars caramelize, turning the onions golden-brown and completely tender.
+The traditional way to make caramelized onions is to cook them ever-so-slowly on the stovetop over low heat until their sugars caramelize, turning the onions golden-brown and completely tender.
 Low and slow?
 This sounds to me like a job tailor-made for the slow cooker!

 Indeed, the slow cooker takes the lengthy task of caramelizing onions and does all the work for us.
-Fill the cooker with enough sliced onions to make it 1/2 or 3/4 full, about 3 to 6 onions depending on the size of your slow cooker.
+Fill the cooker with enough sliced onions to make it half or three-quarters full, about three to six onions depending on the size of your slow cooker.
 Put the lid on, set the timer for the longest, slowest time allowed, and let those onions simmer away.

 Even if you don't have immediate plans for your caramelized onions, having a few bags stashed away in the freezer is never a bad thing.
 I go by the Boy Scout motto: Be prepared.
 You never know when those onions will save the day — and your dinner.